Kung Fu (1972 TV series): Representation of Asians

 Also, the series itself lacks historical and cultural accuracy in this matter.
 Through the episodes, the writers made mistakes regarding the order of Chinese names, and about who was the Emperor in China at the series' time period.
 When Japanese elements appear, they are unlikely to be known or happen at the said time: in s3e12, the boy Caine watches a Noh performance in a mandarin's mansion, when Japan was still an isolationist country.
 In s2e2, among three Japanese characters, there is a woman who has been married to an Englishman for over 15 years, when British subjects had been allowed to reside in Japan only since 1862–1863; also Caine knows well what a ninja is, just ten years after Japan's opening to international relations.
 Most importantly, the series' Shaolin priests teach Taoist and Confucian philosophy, whereas the actual Shaolin monks are Buddhist.
 However, the absence of allusions to Joseon Korea is correct, as immigrants from that kingdom arrived in America after 1884.

 Another issue that has come under the scrutiny of academia and the media, which is not exclusive to this series, is the fact that Asian actors of several nationalities and ethnicities appeared in the Kung Fu main or guest cast playing Chinese characters, "interchangeably".
 Professor Chung on page 16-17 exemplifies this situation that Asian actors in the American entertainment industry face with the careers of two Kung Fu cast members, Philip Ahn (Korean) and Richard Loo (Hawaii-born Chinese American) who so often played Japanese villains in war movies that international magazine articles about them confused their pictures: "This confusion speaks to the interchangeability of Asian actors, regardless of nationality and ethnicity, which was fostered by an industry insensitive to the diversities and differences within the same racial group."
 In an early article about the series, both actors are referred to and they call their characters "Orientals".
-Professors Kent.
-An Ono and Vincent N. Pham call that perceived interchangeability "implicit yellowface".
+Professors Kent A. Ono and Vincent N. Pham call that perceived interchangeability "implicit yellowface".
 It is a problem that, together with whitewashing has continued into present times and is noticed internationally.
+Regarding this "interchangeability" issue, given the historic period in which Kung Fu is set, Koreans couldn't have appeared, and Japanese perhaps shouldn't have, as in the 1870s' America there were just 55 Japanese immigrants registered.
+Yet in the episode s2e2 it is established through dialogue, costume, and cultural details that the Japanese are not the same as Chinese, and they are played by actors of Japanese ancestry.